bhague1281/kevin-bacon-project/readme.txt

 Added optional rehash operand to the setVrtxSize function, left size-only parameterized one as a wrapper around the new one.
 Finished moviematch.h Load(), but can't test because compile errors.
 A.K.: Fixed dumb typos and other mistakes that Brian pointed out.
+B.H.: Began laying out MovieDistance, based on BFSurvey in project4.
+B.H.: Added control structures, NextNeighbor function for operating MovieDistance.
+Still need to deal with going from actor to number and vice versa.
+Add functions in symgraph.h?